-Car insurance pays for a lot of damages that you may not think would be covered.
-Some of these odd sources of damage are only covered by comprehensive car insurance, but not all of them.
+Car insurance pays for a lot of damages that you might not think would be covered.
+Some of these odd sources of damage are only insured by comprehensive car insurance, but luckily not all of them are.
 There are a couple that are covered by basic liability or collision insurance.
-Check your policy, because, if the damage is caused by rodents and unusual animal encounters, it might be covered by your car insurance.
+Make sure you check your policy, because if the damage is caused by rodents and unusual animal encounters, there’s a chance it might be covered by your car insurance.

-Following are five causes of damage that you may be surprised to find out are covered by your car insurance policy, including damage from rodents, acts of God, deer or other animals on the road, someone else’s personal property, and potholes.
+The following are some causes of damage that you might not have known are covered by your car insurance policy, including damage from rodents, acts of God, deer or other animals on the road, someone else’s personal property, and potholes.

-The next time you go out to start your car and it won’t start because a rat or mouse chewed through your wiring, call your car insurance provider.
+The next time you put your keys in the ignition and it won’t start because a rat or mouse chewed through the wiring, call your car insurance provider.
 If you have comprehensive coverage, the damage should be covered.

 If your vehicle is damaged by an “act of God,” your car insurance will pay for the damages, as long as you have comprehensive coverage.
-An “act of God” is basically any sort of natural event.
-Earthquakes, forest fires, and floods are all considered “acts of God.”
+An “act of God” is basically any sort of natural event, such as earthquakes, forest fires, and floods.

-Did you know that damage from space junk falling from the sky is also covered by your comprehensive car insurance?
-It is.
+Did you know that damage from space debris falling from the sky is also covered by your comprehensive car insurance?
 If your car is hit by a wayward piece of a satellite or a meteor, call your insurance provider.
 Don’t laugh: according to National Geographic and NASA, it happens.

 If you run into a deer on the road, the damages will be covered by your car insurance, as long as you have comprehensive coverage.
 This is one of those unfortunate but fairly common causes of vehicle damage.

 However, animal damage that is a bit less common is covered, too.
 Did you know that damage from a bear breaking into your car when you park it to go hiking is also covered?
-It is!
-So, next time a bear breaks into your car and steals your lunch, give your insurance provider a call.
+So, the next time Yogi breaks into your car and steals your picnic basket, give your insurance provider a call.

 If your own personal property is damaged or stolen while it is in your car, your car insurance won’t cover it.
 However, if somebody else’s personal property is damaged or stolen while it’s in your car, it’s covered.
 This is true even if you only have liability.
 You see, you are technically liable for the loss, so your liability insurance will cover it.
 By the same token, if your personal property is damaged in an accident that is the other driver’s fault, their insurance should cover it.

-If your car sustains damage from hitting a pothole, or many potholes repeatedly, your car insurance will pay for repairs.
+If your car sustains damage from hitting a pothole, or many potholes repeatedly, your car insurance will pay for the repairs.
 Believe it or not, this type of damage is actually covered under your collision insurance.
 Your insurance provider will consider this an “at-fault” event; however, it should be covered.
-If your insurance provider tries to use it as an excuse to jack up your rates, seriously consider changing providers.
-Depending on where you live, potholes can be impossible to avoid.
+If your insurance provider tries to use it as an excuse to jack up your rates, heavily consider changing providers.
+Depending on where you live, potholes can be inevitable.

-If your current car insurance provider tries to raise your rates unfairly, or if you just want to find the best deal on car insurance, don’t hesitate to shop around.
+If your current car insurance provider tries to raise your rates unfairly, or if you simply want to find the best deal on car insurance, don’t hesitate to shop around.
 If your current provider won’t cover the above causes of damage, another company might be willing to help cover the expenses.